Today's Terpene: Limonene

 So What is Limonene?

 Limonene is a monoterpene and is a major constituent in a wide variety of plant essential oils.
 Cannabis derived Limonene has been explored in multiple forms.
 Dextro-limonene, or d-Limonene, is the main form we see it in and is known for a very vibrant, fresh grapefruit smell.
 Alternatively, laevo-Limonene, or l-Limonene for short, is less-common but can be found in unique cuts and is a major component of Sour Diesel terpenes.
 L-Limonene is essentially the same chemical as d-Limonene, but this alternate isomer surprisingly smells vastly different than it's counterpart.
 Limonene is usually though of as citrusy but l-Limonene exhibits an almost piney, turpentine aroma with an ever-so-subtle lemon undertone.
 While most terpene isomers have just subtle differences in aromas, these two forms of Limonene are totally different smells.
 Lastly, psuedolimonene is perhaps the most uncommon of the Limonenes that have been observed in cannabis.
 This chemical is so rare in the plant that most testing facilities do not even have analytical standards to test for it.
 It may exist in more strains than we are currently aware of for this reason.
-Pseudolimonene has been linked to a number of skunk strains but only in very low PPM's.
+Pseudolimonene is often seen as an impurity in other terpene isolates in trace amounts.

 Limonene Effects and Benefits: